 Next, either soak them for 12 hours first, or put them on the compost heap and wet it down thoroughly with the hose.
 If the shells are from salted peanuts, you should soak them and change the water at least once to get rid of the extra salt.

-And that’s all there is to composting peanut shells should you decide to do it.
+That’s all there is to composting peanut shells should you decide to do it.